usarral/butler-cli/docs/ARCHITECTURE.md

-# Butler CLI Architecture
+# Butler CI CLI Architecture

-This document describes the internal architecture of Butler CLI, its main components and how they interact.
+This document describes the internal architecture of Butler CI CLI, its main components and how they interact.

 ## Table of Contents